duffneub/Meditate/README.md

 :-------------------------:|:-------------------------:
 ![](Resources/topics_list.png)  |  ![](Resources/topic.png)

-"Meditation" was completed during an take-home interview assignment and it's purpose is to showcase my work implementing various features available in most iOS apps: networking, filtering data, displaying data, navigation.
+"Meditate" was completed during an take-home interview assignment and it's purpose is to showcase my work implementing various features available in most iOS apps: networking, filtering data, displaying data, navigation.

 I've cached the `json` and image files in the project in the case the network API is taken down or changed.
 To test against the network, set `useRemoteAPI` to `true` in `Meditate.app`.